 Mount Rainier National Park is one of the must-see attractions near Seattle.
 A 235,000-acre Washington state reserve is located a little bit over two hours away from the city.
 The main feature of the park is 14,410-foot Mount Rainier.
 In fact, Mount Rainier National Park surrounds this glacier-capped active volcano.
 Surely, you will get the best view of this iconic mountain when visiting Mount Rainer National Park.
 However, the towing summit entices from afar.
 You can even see it from Discovery Park in Seattle.

-Driving to Mount Rainier National Park
+A Guide to Visiting Mount Rainier National Park

 Visiting Mount Rainier National Park is best by car.
 When forest on both sides of the road gets denser and you don’t have service on your phone, you’re heading in the right direction.
 You can drive fast or slow as you please.
 However, I’d recommend taking time and enjoying sweeping mountains of Washington State along the way.
 Moreover, make sure to stop in Mt.
 Baker-Snoqualmie National Forest for a stunning view of Skookum Falls.
 The swirling waterfall with a river at its base is located about one hour drive from Seattle.